 The biotechnology industry is characterized by rapidly advancing technologies, intense competition and a strong emphasis on proprietary products.
 We face competition with respect to our current product candidates and will face competition with respect to any product candidates that we may seek to develop or commercialize in the future.
+See "Item 4.
+Information on the Company-B. Business Overview-Competition."
+Our competition.

-See "Business-Competition."
-Our competitors include large pharmaceutical and biotechnology companies, academic institutions, government agencies and other public and private research organizations that conduct research, seek patent protection and establish collaborative arrangements for research, development, manufacturing and commercialization.
+include large pharmaceutical and biotechnology companies, academic institutions, government agencies and other public and private research organizations that conduct research, seek patent protection and establish collaborative arrangements for research, development, manufacturing and commercialization.
 Many of our competitors have significantly greater financial resources and capabilities in research and development, manufacturing, preclinical testing, conducting clinical trials, obtaining regulatory approval and marketing than we do.
 In addition, many of these competitors are active in seeking patent protection and licensing arrangements in anticipation of collecting royalties for use of technology that they have developed.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through strategic collaborations with large and established companies.
 Furthermore, mergers and acquisitions in the biotechnology industry may result in even more resources being concentrated among a smaller number of our competitors.